One of the best SEO tools available is Google Search Console. It is also one of the most overlooked.

 - Verify your account using HTML file, HTML tag, Google Analytics, Google Tag Manager

-If you haven’t already signed up for GSC, it’s time to do so and set it up for your site.
+If you haven’t already signed up for Google Search Console, it’s time to do so and set it up for your site.

 In this section, you will learn: